 The pupil is not permitted to use a bilingual dictionary where an oral translation has been granted.
 The oral translator will not be permitted to use a bilingual dictionary (paper based or digital) during any test.

 English Test:

-In the English test, oral translations can only be given for instructions; questions and text cannot be orally translated.
+In the English test, oral translations can only be given for instructions.